 Top view of cookies.

-Make sure to leave a STAR REVIEW if you loved this recipe!
+Make sure to leave a star review if you loved this recipe!
 Make sure to tag me on Instagram @stephaniesweettreats.
 To get more ideas follow me on Pinterest.

-Bite missing from chocolate crinkle cookie.
+A bite missing from chocolate crinkle cookies.

 5 from 8 reviews